Ditto (song): Music and lyrics

-"Ditto"'s lyrics were written by group member Minji, Ylva Dimberg, the Black Skirts, and Oohyo.
-The song is considered to be a confession of love, largely interpreted by reviewers as platonic.
-NewJeans sing "My feelings for you, like the memories we share, have grown so big,", hoping that they are reciprocated.
+The lyrics were written by group members Minji, Ylva Dimberg, The Black Skirts, and Oohyo.
+Reviewers interpreted the song as a confession of a platonic love.
+NewJeans sing "My feelings for you, like the memories we share, have grown so big", hoping that they are reciprocated.
+Minji said that while writing "Ditto", she envisioned a scene of "a winter mountain that felt kind of cold, but warm at the same time", which made her "put some objects inside the mountain, for example, like a tree house and a campfire".